nv-morpheus/Morpheus/docs/source/developer_guide/guides/9_control_messages.md

 ### Conversion from `MultiMessage` to `ControlMessage`

-Starting with version 24.06, the `MultiMessage` type will be deprecated, and all usage should transition to `ControlMessage`.
+The `MultiMessage` type was deprecated in version 24.06, and will be completely removed in version 24.10.
+All usage of `MultiMessage` should transit to `ControlMessage`.
 Each `MultiMessage` functionality has a corresponding equivalent in `ControlMessage`, as illustrated below.
 ```python
 import cudf
 from morpheus.messages import MultiMessage, ControlMessage